jonobr1/two.js/wiki/documentation/effects/texture/README.md

-A list of properties that are on every {@link Two.Texture}.
+A list of properties that are on every [Two.Texture](/documentation/texture).